 Tenet 4: Change management is an enabling framework for managing the people side of change.

 Given our understanding that employees successfully navigating a transition directly influence the level of ROI we can expect from a change it becomes important to organise and structure this transition for all employees.
 Often large organisational changes are large not just because the nature of the change is complex or disruptive but also because it impacts large numbers of employees in multiple locations with unique roles and cultures.
 A structured change management process can help to address these different dimensions of complexity in an efficient and effective manner.

 Tenet 5: We apply change management to deliver the benefits and desired outcomes of the change.

 Therefore the purpose of effective change management is to help organisations ensure that their change projects are significantly more likely to finish on time and on budget, deliver their expected business results and, most importantly, realise their tangible and expected ROI.
 According to Prosci's Best Practices in Change Management Research organisations that apply a structured change management process with excellence are six times more likely to meet or exceed project objectives than organisations that apply poor or no structured change management process.

 Learn more about Prosci's Five Tenets whilst becoming certified in the change management methodology adopted by 80% of Fortune 100 companies!

-Join one of our face-to-face or virtual Change Management Practitioner Certification Programmes in the coming weeks.
+Join one of our r virtual Change Management Practitioner Certification Programmes in the coming weeks.